Seven Sharp: Series 5 (2017)

 The fifth series of Seven Sharp premiered on 7 February 2017, and has 217 episodes.

 No episodes aired on 14 or 17 April due to Easter.
 There was also no episode on 5 June due to Queen's Birthday.

 On 31 August, 8 September, and 20 September, Seven Sharp was not aired, instead, the 7 pm timeslot will be used to broadcast the 1 News leaders' debates regarding the 2017 New Zealand general election, moderated by Seven Sharp host Mike Hosking.
 The first debate was between current Prime Minister Bill English and Leader of the Opposition Jacinda Ardern, the second between the leaders of minor parties, and the third between English and Ardern.
 Hoskings' appointment as the moderator was controversial; a 76,000 petition to remove him as moderator was signed and delivered to TVNZ's head of news and current affairs John Gillespie.
 Due to Hosking's illness, Corin Dann moderated the minor party debate.

 There was no episode on 23 October for Labour Day.

 On 14 December (during the year's penultimate episode), Street and Hosking announced that they would be leaving Seven Sharp at the end of year due to their breakfast radio commitments.

 Series 6 (2018)

 The sixth series of Seven Sharp premiered on 5 February 2018, with new hosts Hilary Barry and Jeremy Wells, and has 226 episodes.
+In April 2018, a house was burnt down live on air with the goal of teaching people about fire safety.
+Lucas de Jong and camera operators remained inside when the fire was lit.